EnricoMi/publish-unit-test-result-action/README.md

         test-results/**/*.json
 ```

-Using the non-composite variant of this action is recommended as it starts up much quicker.
+Using the Docker variant of this action is recommended as it starts up much quicker.

-## Running as a composite action
+## Running as a non-Docker action

-Running this action as a composite action allows to run it on various operating systems as it
+Running this action as below allows to run it on action runners that do not provide Docker:

+    uses: EnricoMi/publish-unit-test-result-action/linux@v2
+    uses: EnricoMi/publish-unit-test-result-action/macos@v2
+    uses: EnricoMi/publish-unit-test-result-action/windows@v2

-does not require Docker.
-The composite action, however, requires a Python3 environment to be setup
+These actions, however, require a Python3 environment to be setup on the action runner.
-on the action runner.
-All GitHub-hosted runners (Ubuntu, Windows Server and macOS) provide a suitable
-Python3 environment out-of-the-box.
+All GitHub-hosted runners (Ubuntu, Windows Server and macOS) provide a suitable Python3 environment out-of-the-box.

 Self-hosted runners may require setting up a Python environment first: